Protect Iconic Public Lands Before Year End

 Washington—Wild Olympics

 In Washington, Senator Murray and Representative Kilmer are championing protections for the Wild Olympics.
-Their bill would protect 131,900 acres of Wilderness and 457 river miles as Wild and Scenic on the Olympic Peninsula adjacent to Olympic National Park.
+Their bill would protect more than 126,000 acres of Wilderness and 457 river miles as Wild and Scenic on the Olympic Peninsula adjacent to Olympic National Park.
 In addition to its conservation values, the bill protects hundreds of miles of trails, scores of climbing sites, dozens of whitewater paddling runs, and valued backcountry ski terrain.

 California—Northwest California Wilderness, Central Coast Heritage Protection Act